-Max is leading the development and clinical implementation of the Osseointegrated Human-MachineGateway.
-This technology made possible, for the first time, that patients are fitted with prostheses directly connected to bone, nerves and muscles.
-He has also developed a novel treatment for phantom limb pain, which is currently under clinical investigation.
-These projects have in common the use of bioelectric pattern recognition (BioPatRec) for the prediction of motor intention.
-Max has made the algorithms necessary for such task available in an open source platform for research and development (BioPatRec).
+Prof. Ortiz Catalan is leading the development and clinical implementation of the novel concept of Neuromusculoskeletal Prostheses.
+This technology made possible, for the first time, the direct connection of a robotic prosthesis to the patients' nerves, muscles, and skeleton.
+He has also developed novel treatments for phantom limb pain, and a theoretical framework describing the condition and its potential origin.
+These projects have in common the use of bioelectric pattern recognition (BioPatRec) for the decoding of motor volition.
+Dr. Ortiz Catalan has made the algorithms necessary for such tasks available in an open-source platform for research and development called BioPatRec.